shffer/longpoly/README.md

 ## Example

+Note, the below example workflow uses mean performance as the level of performance.
+This is the default for all longpoly functions.
+If baseline is preferred, add `performance_metric = "baseline"` to all function calls.

-### 1. Get Slopes and Mean
+### 1. Get Slopes and Performance

-The first step in the workflow is to submit a longitudinal data set to `get_slopes_and_mean()`.
-This function returns a tibble with “id”, “performance_slope”, and “performance_mean” columns.
+The first step in the workflow is to submit a longitudinal data set to `get_slopes_and_performance()`.
+This function returns a tibble with columns for “id”, “performance_slope”, and one of either “performance_mean” or “performance_baseline” depending on the user selection (by specificing `performance_metric` = “mean” or “baseline”).
 For the purposes of this example, I will create a dummy dataset of five participants, each with three timepoints.

 ``` r
 n_participants = 5